 What do skills gaps look like?

+Some skills gaps are visible.
+Others remain hidden until they start affecting performance.
 There are several types of skills gaps you might see in your organization.
 For example:

 - Technical skills gaps.
 These are instances where people lack proficiency in specific skills required for their job.
 This gap could be due to updates to technology or processes.
 It’s also common to need technical skills training for new hires who are just learning the ropes at work.